 Her husband, who was also her high school sweetheart, is a Vietnam veteran with Parkinson’s.
 His Parkinson’s progressed to a stage where he could no longer care for himself and needed 24-hour care from a caregiver.
 Mrs. P gladly provided that care until she became too exhausted.
 There is a reason nurses work in shifts, no one can do this 24/7 without help or a break.
 She had to enlist the help of her two adult sons who after a full day’s work, would leave their own family who needed them, to alternate spending the night at their parents’ home to care for their dad so their mother could get sleep.

-Mrs. P is a highly intelligent woman who worked for years as an administrative assistant for a top level college administrator.
+Mrs. P is a highly intelligent woman who worked for years as an administrative assistant for a top-level college administrator.
 She went online looking for help and discovered that since her husband served during wartime, the VA had a benefit that would pay over $2,000 per month to help pay the costs of care and allow them to hire caregivers.
-Three years ago she immediately went to the local VA office and applied for the benefits.
-Six to eight months later she was devastated when she received a letter from the VA telling her that her husband’s service qualified but that his benefit was zero because they had too much money.
+She immediately went to the local VA office and applied for the benefits.
+Six to eight months later she was devastated when she received a letter from the VA telling her that her husband’s service qualified but that his benefit was zero because they made too much money.

 Mr. and Mrs. P received approximately $2,500 monthly from Social security and pension and after paying house payments, car payments, insurance, food, and utilities there is little left over for caregivers or even Medicare supplement insurance premiums.